JPMorgan Chase shareholders back directors, executive pay

 By David Henry

-TAMPA, Florida JPMorgan Chase & Co (JPM.N) shareholders voted overwhelmingly on Tuesday to elect all of the company's directors and also endorsed its compensation to executives in 2013.
+TAMPA Florida JPMorgan Chase & Co shareholders voted overwhelmingly on Tuesday to elect all of the company's directors and also endorsed its compensation to executives in 2013.

 All directors received at least 96 percent of votes cast, the company said at the close of its annual meeting.
 The executive pay was approved by 78 percent.